Tips for Getting Through Customs Quickly at Cancun International Airport

 Knowing what items are prohibited ahead of time can make your Cancun customs experience that much quicker.

-With that in mind, it’s a good option for you to leave the following items at home, otherwise, you could be in for a potentially long wait (and short international trip).
+With that in mind, it’s a good option to leave the following items at home; otherwise, you could be in for a potentially long wait (and a short international trip).

-This list is NOT inclusive, and items can change regularly — so make sure you check in with official sources BEFORE you get on the plane.
+This list is NOT inclusive, and items can change regularly, so check in with official sources BEFORE getting on the plane.

 Here’s what is and is not allowed and in what quantities.